Bite-sized Next.js

 Section 3.
 Getting Started with App Router

 The center of attention!
-We'll explore App Router.
-We'll learn what App Router is, what technical differences it has, and also look at basic usage.
+We will take a look at the App Router.
+We will explore what the App Router is, what technical differences it has, and also look into its basic usage.

 Section 3.
 Getting Started with App Router